makerdao/community/governance/polls/Change of Ownership of the Ambassador Program Multi-Sig - December 12, 2022.md

 ---
 title: Change of Ownership of the Ambassador's Program Multi-Sig - December 12, 2022
-summary: Signal your support or opposition to replacting Kat with Sebix on teh Ambassador's Program Multi-Sig.
+summary: Signal your support or opposition to replacing Kat with Sebix on the Ambassador's Program Multi-Sig.
 discussion_link: https://forum.makerdao.com/t/change-of-ownership-of-the-ambassador-programs-multi-sig/19087
 parameters:
     input_format: single-choice